Display a Laser Pointer During a PowerPoint Slide Show (and Choose Red, Green or Blue Pointers)

 Recommended article: 10 PowerPoint Slide Show Tips and Tricks

 Do you want to learn more about PowerPoint?
-Check out our virtual classroom or live classroom PowerPoint courses >
+Check out our virtual classroom or in-person classroom PowerPoint courses >

 There are 4 common ways to start a slide show in PowerPoint:

-- Click the Slide Show button on the bottom right of the screen.
+- Click the Slide Show button on the bottom right of the screen

-- Click the Slide Show tab in the Ribbon and click From Beginning or From Current Slide.
+- Click the Slide Show tab in the Ribbon and click From Beginning or From Current Slide

-- Press F5 to start a slide show from the beginning.
+- Press F5 to start a slide show from the beginning

-- Press Shift + F5 to start a slide show from the current slide.
+- Press Shift + F5 to start a slide show from the current slide

-Changing the mouse into a laser pointer using a keyboard shortcut
+Change the mouse into a laser pointer using a keyboard shortcut

 To change the mouse pointer into a laser pointer using a keyboard shortcut: